 The DEA program provides education benefits to spouses and dependents of veterans or servicemembers who have 100% disability rating from the VA, or the veteran died as a result of a service-connected disability, or the servicemember died in the line of duty.

-Veterans Tuition Award – The Veterans Tuition Award is a New York State program that covers the cost of tuition at SUNY colleges.
+The Veterans Tuition Award is a New York State program that covers the cost of tuition at SUNY colleges.
 It funds undergraduate, graduate or vocational programs and is available for full-time and part-time study.
 Eligibility is expanded to all New York resident veterans, regardless of combat service.

-Military Enhanced Recognition Incentive and Tribute (MERIT) – The MERIT scholarship is a New York State program that covers the cost of attendance at SUNY colleges.
+The MERIT scholarship is a New York State program that covers the cost of attendance at SUNY colleges.
 It is available to members of the US Armed Forces and their children, spouses, and financial dependents of members of the US Armed Forces or state-organized militia who died or became severely and permanently disabled while performing their military duties, whether in combat or not.
 It funds undergraduate programs and is available for full-time study.

-New York State Regents Awards for Children of Deceased and Disabled Veterans – The NYS Regents Awards provides $450 per year to students whose parent(s) served in the US Armed Forces during specific periods of war or national emergency, and as a result of service, either died, suffered a 40% or more disability, was classified as missing in action, or was a prisoner of war.
+The NYS Regents Awards provides $450 per year to students whose parent(s) served in the US Armed Forces during specific periods of war or national emergency, and as a result of service, either died, suffered a 40% or more disability, was classified as missing in action, or was a prisoner of war.
 It can be applied toward undergraduate programs in New York State.